grame-cncm/faustlive/README_FaustLive.txt

 - faust		https://sourceforge.net/projects/faudiostream/files/
 	cd FAUSTDIRECTORY
 	make
+	make httpd
 	sudo make install
+	(  if you want to use remote function make remote
+	sudo make install  )

 Make sure to download the current development trunk of these libraries.